rudrankriyam/ChonkyRun/README.md

 # ChonkyRun

-ChonkyRun is a Swift-based application that helps you track and manage your running activities with a focus on fun and engagement.
+ChonkyRun is an experimental project to try [MLX Swift](https://github.com/ml-explore/mlx-swift) for on-device inference of HealthKit data.
+I made this app to track and manage my running activities with a focus on progression every week.

-## Overview

-ChonkyRun provides a delightful way to:

-- Track your running sessions
-- Monitor your progress
-- Stay motivated with engaging visuals

 ## Requirements